-Angela Lane, Duncan Budge, Brian Finlayson and Michael Meyer Jensen will retire from the Board and, being eligible, offer themselves for re-election at the Annual General Meeting ("AGM").
-Brian Finlayson was appointed to the Board on 1 January 2007 and has served for more than nine years.
-The Board has carefully considered Brian Finlayson's independence and believe he retains independence of character and of judgement.
 Following performance evaluation, in the view of the other Directors, Angela Lane, Duncan Budge, Brian Finlayson and Michael Meyer Jensen continue to perform effectively and to demonstrate commitment to the Company.
-The re-election of Angela Lane, Duncan Budge, Brian Finlayson and Michael Meyer Jensen is recommended to shareholders as their skills and experience continues to add to the strength of the Board.
-Given Federico Marescotti's significant other commitments and directorships he has decided not to seek re-election at the AGM and will be standing down from the Board.
+The re-election of Angela Lane, Duncan Budge, Brian Finlayson and Michael Meyer Jensen is recommended to shareholders as their skills and experience continue to add to the strength of the Board.